Technology buyers need a call that fits the market.

 Choose your motion

-Choose the closest segment for the buyer logic, proof boundary, qualification examples, and objections that match your market.
+Use the closest segment to see the buyer logic, proof artifacts, qualification examples, and objections that match your market.

 For software companies selling into operators, revenue teams, local government, manufacturing, or other defined B2B buyer groups.